This is in the way of a gift to one of my fellow travelers, the LiveJournalist known as Swythyv. It spun off from a 4-way e-mail discussion.

 The potion induces Remorse.
 That is it’s purpose.
 And it isn’t lethal unless your soul is so compromised that you are likely to die of the pain of the remorse generated.

-And, yes, he had discovered that this was probably one of Tom’s Horcrux hideaways, and he legitimately wanted to get one more of them settled before his death.
+And, yes, he had discovered that this was probably one of Tom’s Horcrux hideaways, and he legitimately wanted to get one more of them settled before his time ran completely out.

-Albus had full access to all those Dark Arts books concerning the use and abuse of souls, and he knew how it worked.
+Albus did have full access to all those Dark Arts books concerning the use and abuse of souls, and he knew how it worked.
 And I still say that that cave was far older than Tom Riddle.

 I rather think that if Tom had been normal, and not completely power-mad, he might have made a very decent historian.
 He seems to have been fascinated by legends, and wonders, (and prophecies).
 And if I am wrong and he did create that cave, he certainly was working from some extremely traditional templates.